Knowing where to begin with exam revision can feel a bit overwhelming – here are some tips to help get you going

 Research has shown that active learning is the most effective way you can revise.
 Active recall makes you think while you're learning, so that you understand the material enough to use it in different ways in an exam, depending on the question asked and the skills being tested.

-Instead of just reading through your notes or highlighting them, make question and answer flashcards or turn your notes into something more visual like mindmaps, tables of advantages and disadvantages, timelines or cause and effect tables.
+Instead of just reading through your notes or highlighting them, make question-and-answer flashcards or turn your notes into something more visual like mind maps or timelines.
 These will help you recall the information you need and turn what you've learnt into answers to real questions.

 You could also tap into active recall by explaining the topic to someone who doesn't know anything about it.